Jonishmanju/Multiple_Disease_prediction/README.md

 - Nueral Networks

 ## To Run Locally
+Cloning the Repo to the Local Desktop

 <code>git clone https://github.com/Jonishmanju/Multiple_Disease_prediction.git</code>

+Install the requirements to setup and run the project

 <code>pip install requirements</code>

+Run the app.py

 <code>python app.py</code>

+Open the Local host in your web browser.

 ## What's Next?
 In the future, we plan to enhance the predictive accuracy of our model by incorporating additional health parameters and refining our machine learning algorithms.
 We aim to deploy our solution on a larger scale, making preventive healthcare more accessible to communities worldwide.